chadpark07/recipe-investigation/README.md

 ### **Interesting Aggregates**

-The pivot table shown below shows the mean ratings of recipes that fall into each category of ‘n_ingedients’ and ‘n_steps’ from 1 to 20 for both categories.
-The pivot table can be used to visualize how ‘n_ingedients’ and ‘n_steps’ has an effect on ratings of recipes.
-At first glance, it looks like simpler recipes with less ingredients and steps have higher ratings but on a closer look, the results of simpler and more complex recipes don’t seem to have a consistent trend.
+The pivot table shown below shows the mean ratings of recipes that fall into each category of `n_ingedients` and `n_steps` from 1 to 20 for both categories.
+The pivot table can be used to visualize how `n_ingedients` and `n_steps` has an effect on ratings of recipes.
+At first glance, it looks like simpler recipes with less ingredients and steps have higher ratings but on a closer look, the results of simpler and more complex recipes don't seem to have a consistent trend.
 The majority of cells have average ratings between 4.5 and 5.

 |   n_steps (down) - n_ingredients (right) |         1 |       2 |       3 |       4 |       5 |       6 |       7 |       8 |       9 |      10 |      11 |      12 |      13 |      14 |        15 |      16 |        17 |        18 |        19 |        20 |
 |-----------------------------------------:|----------:|--------:|--------:|--------:|--------:|--------:|--------:|--------:|--------:|--------:|--------:|--------:|--------:|--------:|----------:|--------:|----------:|----------:|----------:|----------:|